Have you heard of a Media Release Agreement?

 Final thoughts: Media Release Agreement Template

-If you are new to the online world, you may not be aware of all the laws surrounding intellectual property.
+If you are new to working online, you may not be aware of all the laws surrounding intellectual property.

-You may grab someone else’s photo or video and place it on your website without knowing that you’re violating the rights of privacy and publicity of the owner.
+You might grab someone else’s photo or video and place it on your website without knowing that you’re unintentionally violating the rights of privacy and publicity of the owner.

 But now you know this little mistake on your part can get you sued.

-A Media Release Agreement is the right legal document you need in such situations to prevent lawsuits, saving you tons of time and money.
+A Media Release Agreement is the legal document you need to prevent lawsuits, saving you tons of time and money.

-With the Media release form, you are granted the legal rights from the owner to use their photo, videos, and other intellectual property without worrying because that person has signed a contract to release you from lawsuits.
+With the Media release form, the owner grants you their legal rights to use their photo, videos, and other intellectual property so you can use their photos or videos without worrying that you’re violating their rights.

-So it’s a no-brainer to make this Media Release Agreement as part of your everyday business practice to make sure your business is protected legally.
+It’s a no-brainer to use this Media Release Agreement as part of your everyday business practice to ensure your business is legally protected.

-Click here to get your Media Release Agreement Template and start using it immediately to stay safe!
+Click here to get your Media Release Agreement Template and start using it immediately!

 Before you go, do you have the 3 essential website legal pages on your site?
 If not, watch the video below to learn how to make your website legally compliant.

-Let me know in the comments if you are using the Media Release contract to protect you and your business?
+Let me know in the comments if you are using the Media Release contract to protect you and your business.
+I’d love to hear how this handy template helps you protect your business!

 Other Important Legal Blog Posts You Should Read: